Azure/ResourceModules/docs/wiki/The CI environment - Publishing.md

 # Considerations

-While the CARML CI-environment can publish to all locations mentioned above, you may effectively decide to configure only subset as per your requirements.
+While the CARML CI environment can publish to all locations mentioned above, you may effectively decide to configure only a subset as per your requirements.
 To help you with the decision, the following content provides you with an overview of the possibilities of each target location.

 ## Outline
 - **Template Specs**<p>